justliam42/MSOE-notes/Classes/CPE 1500/Week 5 - Combination building blocks - multiplexer, decoder, encoder.md

 #### Decoders
 waka oo ah wa
-Decoders takes a small set of inputs and decodes that number int
+Decoders takes a small set of inputs and decodes that number into a larger set of outputs